 9. I need NIST numbers on my Certificates of Calibration.
 Can you provide that for me?

 Yes!
 All of our laboratories, including our onsite services, are ISO/IEC 17025:2005 accredited.
 We are also ANSI/NCSL Z540.3-2006 accredited.

 Yes.
 Not only do we comply with ANSI/NCSL Z540 we are ANSI/NCSL Z540.3-2006 accredited!

 ANSI/NSCL Z540.1-1994 (R2002) Part I has been replaced by “ANSI/ISO/IEC 17025:2005 General Requirements for the Competence of Testing and Calibration Laboratories“ in July 2007.
 ANSI/NSCL Z540.1-1994 (R2002) Part II has been replaced by “ANSI/NCSL Z540.3-2006 American National Standard for Calibration – Requirements for the Calibration of Measuring and Test Equipment“ on August 3, 2006.

 Yes!
 A laboratory’s fulfillment of the requirements of ISO/IEC 17025:2005 means the laboratory meets both the technical competence requirements and management system requirements that are necessary for it to consistently deliver technically valid test results and calibrations.
 The management system requirements in ISO/IEC 17025:2005 (section 4) are written in language relevant to laboratory operations and meet the principles of ISO 9001:2008 Quality Management Systems – Requirements and are aligned with its pertinent requirements.

 Can you provide me with e-Certs?

-How long are my calibration records retained?
+How long are my calibration records retained and are they secure?